Karan-Kumar-Mishra/IDE/README.md

 Hii i am  Karan Kumar Mishra!<br>
 It's great to hear that I have created an IDE for code run and compile with lots of features in C++.
-An IDE (Integrated Development Environment) is a software application that provides comprehensive facilities to computer programmers for software development.<br><br>
+An IDE (Integrated Development Environment) is a software application that provides comprehensive facilities to computer programmers for software development.<br><br><br><br>
+Features :<br>
+1.create a new file
+2.open file
+3.update file
+4.delete file
+5.open file in other software like notepad and VScode 6.run and compile the code of any lanuage like c,c++,java,python,nodejs etc.
+7.change the text color and background color etc.

 ![Screenshot (152)](https://github.com/Karan-Kumar-Mishra/IDE/assets/93134411/dfa22047-2862-404a-9bf8-83780960a81a)
 ![Screenshot (151)](https://github.com/Karan-Kumar-Mishra/IDE/assets/93134411/eca733b1-974e-422a-bdca-4e93f5861bd5)